Exclusive - Survey: Trouble for Amazon Prime's two-day deliveries?

 So Amazon began creating its own "fast, last-mile delivery networks in the U.K. where commercial carriers couldn't support our peak volumes," CEO Jeff Bezos said in his annual shareholders letter last year.
 "And there is more invention to come."

-(Reporting by Deepa Seetharaman, Nick Carey and Peter Henderson; Edited by Peter Henderson, Hank Gilman and Ken Wills)
+(Reporting by Deepa Seetharaman, Nick Carey and Peter Henderson.
+Editors: Peter Henderson and Hank Gilman)